pinnaculum/galacteek/docs/manual/en/filemanager.rst

   data on their node, it will still be available)
 - *Hashmark*: bookmark the IPFS hash associated with the file
 - *Browse*: open a browser tab for this file
+- *Explore*: for directories, open an explorer tab for this entry
 - *Open with*: use specific application/method to open this file (mediaplayer, ebook..)
 - *Publish to IPNS key*: this will link this file to the given IPNS key